Vision Language Models Can Parse Floor Plan Maps: Related work

-To improve the common-sense reasoning capabilities of robots, large pre-trained LLMs and VLMs have been integrated in robots for various tasks like housekeeping~\cite{kant2022housekeep}, object rearangement~\cite{ding2023task}, navigation~\cite{yokoyama2024vlfm, rajvanshi2024saynav, song2024socially, sathyamoorthy2024convoi, chen2024commonsense}, and quadruped locomotion~\cite{yu2023language, tang2023saytap} to name a few.
-Alignment of the large model with the environment and robot's skills is critical to perform tasks in the real world~\cite{ahn2022can}.
-Various approaches have demonstrated planning capabilities~\cite{huang2022inner, liu2023llm+} and uncertainty estimation~\cite{ren2023robots} of large models.
-Various visual prompting strategies designed for different robotic manipulation tasks have also been developed~\cite{nasiriany2024pivot, liu2024moka}.
+To improve the common-sense reasoning capabilities of robots, large pre-trained LLMs and VLMs have been integrated into robotic systems for various tasks.
+Housekeeping~\cite{kant2022housekeep,li2023behavior} and object rearrangement~\cite{ding2023task,huang2019large,danielczuk2021object} are two of the service task examples.
+Navigation is another robotics domain where LLMs and VLMs have demonstrated exceptional performance~\cite{yokoyama2024vlfm, rajvanshi2024saynav, song2024socially, sathyamoorthy2024convoi, chen2024commonsense}.
+Furthermore, while quadruped locomotion problems traditionally were solved using optimization methods, the effectiveness of LLMs and VLMs has been evident in recent years~\cite{yu2023language, tang2023saytap,gu2025humanoid}.
+Alignment of the large model with the environment and robot's skills is critical to perform tasks in the real world~\cite{ahn2022can}. \mbox{Various approaches} have demonstrated planning capabilities~\cite{huang2022inner, liu2023llm+} and uncertainty estimation~\cite{ren2023robots} of large models.
+Various visual prompting strategies designed for different robotic manipulation tasks have also been \mbox{developed~\cite{nasiriany2024pivot, liu2024moka}}.
 In line with recent works that leverage large models to incorporate common-sense knowledge on robots, we generate feasible navigation plans directly from an image of a floor plan.